DAIFerraraGraf/dai-lab-smtp/README.md

 ```bash
 mvn clean package
 ```
+Run this command in the root folder of the project.
+The jar file will be in the target folder.
+This command will run the tests, clean the target folder, compile the program and create the jar file inside the target folder.

 ## Run the program

-Run the program with as argument the path to the email file and the path to the json file:
+Run the program with as argument the path to the email file and the path to the json (content) file:
 ```bash
 java --jar SpammerEmail-1.0-jar-with-dependencies.jar <emails.txt> <content.json>
 ```